Delta-rs Geometry Processing

 # Bin-pack small files into 1GB targets, preserving partition boundaries

-# Remove untracked files older than 7 days (default),
+# Remove untracked files older than 30 days (720 hours)

-# extend to 30 days for spatial audit compliance
+# Default retention is 7 days; extend for spatial audit compliance

 Set explicit retention parameters in table properties to prevent transaction log bloat: